nanocurrency/nano-docs/docs/glossary.md

 #### live network
 A sub-network established between peers via Transmission Control Protocol (TCP) for communicating newly published blocks, votes and other non-bootstrap related traffic.
 This is available within all Nano networks (main, beta and test networks).
 In versions prior to V19, this was done via User Datagram Protocol (UDP).
 UDP was retained as a fallback for peer connection for versions 19 and 20.
 As of V21, use of UDP is deprecated.

+#### node version
+The version used to identify a unique release build of the node.
+Each node version is tied to a single [protocol version](#protocol-version), but they are updated independently.

 #### online voting weight
 Also called online stake, it is a trended value.
 The node samples online representative weights every 5 minutes across a rolling 2 week period.
 The online voting weight value is the median of those samples.